 5.1 control steps

-Periodic proof allows detection of possible product internal failure and loop calibration. environmental conditions and a minimum heating time of 5 minutes must be respected.
+Periodic proof allows detection of possible product internal failure.
+Environmental conditions and a minimum heating time of 5 minutes must be respected.

-Complete test of transmitter and output Loop control (the system is unavailable during the test)
+Transmitter test and complete output Loop control (the system is unavailable during the test)